 Conserve Water & Manage Your Bill

-Water conservation is key to ensuring the future of our most valuable resource.
+Water conservation is an environmental initiative we can all take to ensure the future of this valuable resource.

 Why do we need to conserve water?

-As our population increases so does our community’s overall demand for safe drinking water.
-Climate change impacts, including future droughts and water shortages, will have an even greater impact on our water supply.
+Climate change impacts, including droughts and water shortages, have major impacts on our water supply.
 Conserving water today prepares us for the future.

 Water Conservation Guidelines